-V. WATERSHED PLANNING COMMITTEE RECOMMENDATIONS OF FEE TITLE AND CONSERVATION EASEMENT DONEES
+VII.
+WATERSHED PLANNING COMMITTEE RECOMMENDATIONS OF FEE TITLE DONEES AND CONSERVATION EASEMENT HOLDERS

-Staff recommendations for prospective fee title donees and conservation easement holders that are endorsed by the Watershed Planning Committee are posted on the Stewardship Council's website for public review and comment.
+Staff recommendations for prospective fee title donees or retention of land by PG&E and conservation easement holders that are endorsed by the Watershed Planning Committee are posted on the Stewardship Council's website for public review and comment.
 The proposed board action is noticed via an e-mail sent to contacts in the Stewardship Council's database.
 In addition, public board meetings are advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to local papers, and an advertisement placed in local newspapers in the area where a board or public meeting is taking place or in communities that may have an interest in a particular topic on an upcoming meeting agenda.
 The board action taken is also noted in the meeting minutes that are posted on the Stewardship Council's website following each meeting.